 Kaiser Permanente Northern California is a large tertiary care center for pediatrics, located in the heart of Oakland, California.
-The hospitalists serve an extremely diverse patient population and care for a highly complex patient population, comprised of general, subspecialty, and surgical pediatric patients.
-Our medical center is currently developing a new pediatric cardiac surgery program, expected to start in early 2019.
+The hospitalists serve an extremely diverse and highly complex patient population, comprised of general, subspecialty, and surgical pediatric patients.
+Our medical center developed a new pediatric cardiac surgery program, which successfully opened in early 2019.
 Our mission is to train highly qualified pediatric hospitalists who not only possess a wide breadth of clinical skills, but are also passionate about patient safety, quality improvement, resident/junior learner education, and express a desire to become administrative leaders and researchers.

-The two year soon-to-be ACGME accredited fellowship seeks to strike a balance between developing a robust hospitalist skill set and pursuing additional projects in the fellow’s particular area of interest.
-There are three tracts offered to our fellows, the first two involve dedicating time toward either a career in medical education or research.
-The third tract allows our fellows to pursue a Masters Degree in Public Health at the University of California, Berkeley during the fellow’s second year of training.
+The two-year ACGME accredited fellowship seeks to strike a balance between developing a robust hospitalist skillset and pursuing additional projects in the fellow’s particular area of interest.
+There are three tracks offered to our fellows, the first two involve dedicating time toward either a career in medical education or research.
+The third track allows our fellows to pursue a Masters Degree in Public Health at the University of California, Berkeley during the fellow’s second year of training.
 We are proud to maintain close working relationships with our nearby academic medical centers and our fellows are able to do both ward and PICU rotations at the UCSF Medical Center.

 The fellowship curriculum is based on the ACGME and PHM competencies, with a focus on three major training areas: